 A lot of decisions are made in the span of a dentist’s professional life.
 Sometimes they begin as early as choosing high school coursework.
 Hopefully, they end with retirement plans after a long, rewarding career.

 When you’re ready to begin practicing, or at some point in your career, you may have to choose between taking a job in corporate dentistry or pursuing a private practice.
 Theres is no right or wrong answer, this choice may be more a question of your preferences at a specific juncture in your career.

-Consider the following points as you weigh which is right for your career and your lifestyle.
+Consider the following four points as you weigh which is right for your career and your lifestyle.